wbnns/learnhowtocode/deep-dives/ruby/rspec.md

    #spec/calculator_spec.rb

    describe Calculator do
-     describe "#add" do
+     describe '#add' do
-       it "returns the sum of two numbers" do
+       it 'returns the sum of two numbers' do
          # removed for brevity
        end

        # add this
-       it "returns the sum of more than two numbers" do calculator = Calculator.new
+       it 'returns the sum of more than two numbers' do calculator = Calculator.new
          expect(calculator.add(2, 5, 7)).to eql(14)
        end